• Skip to main content

 Tip #1.
 Blending the ingredients

-If you try to blend the ingredients together all at once in the food processor, you end up overblending the nuts into a 'meal', which means you lose the texture, and the bars can become stickier.
+If you try to blend the ingredients together all at once in the food processor, you will end up overblending the nuts into a 'meal,' which means you will lose the texture, and the bars will become stickier.

 Tip #2.
 Customize the ingredients

 What’s really great about this recipe is that you can customize the ingredients.
-For instance, you might want to add sesame seeds, chia seeds, hemp seeds, or dried fruits like cranberries, apricots, or cherries.
+For instance, you might want to add sesame, chia, hemp, or dried fruits like cranberries, apricots, or cherries.

 If you prefer a sweeter bar, you can add ¼ cup of raw honey to the wet mixture ingredients or add more dates.
 You could also make this easy chocolate ganache recipe to drizzle over the bars.